intento/intento-csharp/README.md

 # C# SDK

 ## Overview
-Solution consist of two projects:
+The solution consist of two projects:
-- IntentoSDK - SDK itself as a library
+- IntentoSDK: SDK itself as a library
-- TestForm - simple test form application.
+- TestForm: simple test form application.

-To use test application you need to provide your ApiKey in TestForm/Program.cs line 20.
+You may provide your ApiKey in TestForm/Program.cs line 20.
+If you do not provide it, TestForm application will ask your ApiKey every time you run it.

 ## Making connection to Intento API
 Firstly you need to make connection to Intento API: